-NORTH DAKOTA CANDIDATE FOR FO ND Definition A candidate for foster care is a child who is at risk of out of home placement and has an active case plan 77 37 to maintain the child in the child's home. -iiii Home Means The parental or relative dwelling where the child p - Risk Means A child may be at risk of entering foster care based on circumstances and characteristics of the family as a whole and/or circumstances and characteristics of the child or the parent/kinship caregiver's ability to safely care for and nurture the child.
-Under 18 years of age DSM Diagnosis for an emotional, behavioral, or mental health disorder Child or Caregiver Circumstances Significant interference or limitations of the child's functioning in home, school or community Child whose adoption or guardianship arrangement is at risk of a disruption or Characteristics Child is pregnant or parenting a child(ren) Prior out of home placement May Include Siblings in foster care Reunification has occurred But Are Not Limited to Inadequate supervision based on family and youth circumstances Difficulty(ties) interfering or limiting achievement or maintenance in one or more developmentally appropriate skill Currently involved in two or more community services or agencies Parent/Custodian/Guardian/Kin Caregiver has limited parental capacity to meet educational, medical, safety, or basic needs of child(ren) due to: Behavioral health concern, Incarceration of one parent, Inability to address serious needs of the child, Physical or intellectual disability, Debilitating or life-threatening medical needs, Homeless or substandard living conditions, Verbalization of no longer wanting their child, or Substance Exposed Newborns.
-Candidacy Candidacy is eligibility criteria, not maintenance reimbursement IV-E Federal States claim IV-E administrative reimbursement Regulations 3.
-A child may not be considered a candidate for foster care solely because the ND Department of Human Services or its authorized agents are minimally involved with the child and his/her family.
-4. In order for the child to be considered a candidate for foster care, the ND Department of Human Services or its authorized agents involvement with the child and family must be for the specific purpose of either satisfying the reasonable efforts requirement with regard to preventing removal from the home.
+NORTH DAK KOTA CANDIDATE FOR FO OSTER CARE ND Definition A candidate for foster care is a child who is at risk of out of home placement and has an active case plan to maintain the child in the child's home.
+Home Means The parental or relative dwelling where the child primarily resides.
+Risk Means A child may be at risk of entering foster care based on circumstances and characteristics of the family as a whole and/or circumstances and characteristics of the child or the parent/kinship caregiver's ability to safely care for and nurture the child.
+Under 18 years of age DSM Diagnosis for an emotional, behavioral, or mental health disorder Child or Caregiver Circumstances Significant interference or limitations of the child's functioning in home, school or community Child whose adoption or guardianship arrangement is at risk of a disruption or Child is pregnant or parenting a child(ren) Prior out of home placement Characteristics May Include Siblings in foster care Reunification has occurred But Are Not Limited to Inadequate supervision based on family and youth circumstances Difficulty(ties) interfering or limiting achievement or maintenance in one or more developmentally appropriate skill Currently involved in two or more community services or agencies Parent/Custodian/Guardian/Kin Caregiver has limited parental capacity to meet educational, medical, safety, or basic needs of child(ren) due to: Behavioral health concern, Incarceration of one parent, Inability to address serious needs of the child, Physical or intellectual disability, Debilitating or life-threatening medical needs, Homeless or substandard living conditions, Verbalization of no longer wanting their child, or Substance Exposed Newborns.
+Candidacy 1.
+Candidacy is eligibility criteria, not maintenan ce reimbursement IV-E Federal Regulations States claim IV-E administrative reimbursement A child may not be considered a candidate for foster care solely because the ND Department of Human Services or its authorized agents are minimally involved with the child and his/her family.
+In order for the child to be considered a candidate for foster care, the ND Department of Human Services or its authorized agents involvement with the child and family must be for the specific purpose of either satisfying the reasonable efforts requirement with regard to preventing removal from the home.
 Section 471(a)(15)(B)(i).
 Determinations for foster care candidacy in relation to the Title IV-E Prevention Plan must be made by DHS (the State Title IV-E agency.)
-DHS maintains valid agreements with Division of Juvenile Service and four federally recognized Tribes pursuant to section 472(a)(2) of the Social Security Act.
+DHS maintains valid agreements with Division of Juvenile Services and four federally recognized Tribes pursuant to section 472(a)(2) of the Social Security Act.
 (45 CFR 205.100) allowing them to determine candidacy for Title IV-E administrative claims.
 Three acceptable forms of documentation that establish a child's candidacy for Title IV-E Eligibility: a case plan, an eligibility form or evidence of a court proceeding.
-DHS will determine foster care candidacy for Title IV-E prevention services using an eligibility referral form and requiring all candidates must have a defined case plan.
-Case Plan Candidacy case plan must be in the child's file and updated every six months.
-Case plan shall specify the prevention services provided to the child/family, goals, tasks and an indication that absent effective preventative services, the child is at risk of out of home placement. unat absent effective preventative services, the chil g is at risk of out of nome diacement.
+DHS will determine foster care candidacy for Title IV-E prevention services using an eligibility referral form and requiring all Case Plan candidates must have a defined case plan.
+Candidacy case plan must be in the child's file and updated every six months.
+Case plan shall specify the prevention services provided to the child/family, goals, tasks and an indication that absent effective preventative services, the child is at risk of out of home placement.